siderolabs/cluster-api-provider-talos/docs/GCE.md

 - In GCE, create a service account and generate keys for the account.
 This will result in a JSON file containing the keys.
 As of now, this file needs to be named `service-account.json`.
 General instructions for generating the key can be found [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

-- Create a secret with the key generated above: `kubectl create secret generic machine-controller-credential -n cluster-api-provider-talos-system --from-file /path/to/service-account.json`.
+- Create a secret with the key generated above: `kubectl create secret generic gce-credentials -n cluster-api-provider-talos-system --from-file /path/to/service-account.json`.

 - Generate the manifests for deploying into the bootstrap cluster with `make manifests` from the `cluster-api-provider-talos` directory.